tinyheero/oncosnputils/README.md

 # Overview

-The oncosnputils R package main purposes is to supplement some of the output data from OncoSNP.
+The oncosnputils R package main purpose is to supplement some of the output data from OncoSNP.
 An introduction [vignette](http://htmlpreview.github.io/?https://github.com/tinyheero/oncosnputils/blob/master/vignettes/introduction.html) has been written to describe how to use the R package.

 To see the full list of exported functions: